Interpret your stickiness analysis

 Non-cumulative stickiness

-The non-cumulative Stickiness chart shows you the percentage of users who triggered the event at least once on the exact number of days listed on the X-axis.
+The non-cumulative Stickiness chart shows you the percentage of users who triggered the event at least one time on the exact number of days listed on the X-axis.
 For example, users in the 2 days bucket have triggered the event on exactly two days over the course of a week (or month) in the time frame of your analysis, while those in the 3 days bucket have done it on exactly three days in a week.

 Note